celer-network/cBridge-node/README.md

 ### Who can operate a cBridge relay node?
 Is whitelist required?

 cBridge node is open-sourced to the community.
-Anyone with a machine and liquidity can become a relay node.
-There is no whitelist.
+Whitelist is required at the current stage to ensure the node quality.
+Please reach out to the Celer Network team if you are interested in running a cBridge relay node.

 ### What is the benefit of running a relay node?